apache/maven-site/content/markdown/tools/mvnup.md

 ### Basic upgrade workflow

-Validates a full upgrade to model version 4.1.0:
+Validates if a full upgrade to model version 4.1.0 is possible:

 ```
 mvnup check --model-version 4.1.0 --all